-Naturally, the answers to these questions are different for each Tintri storage array— extremely different for all-flash arrays versus hybrid arrays.
+Naturally, the answers to these questions are different for each Tintri VMStore storage system— extremely different for all-flash systems versus hybrid systems.
 Since many of you have both, Tintri Analytics has to be able to model the impact of moving a workload from flash to hybrid or vice versa.

 Every few releases, we run all our appliances through a series of benchmarks and use the results to update the model so predictions are always as accurate as possible.